a-anderson/FMA-code-challenge-2020-07-14/README.md

 ### My Approach:
 ### Game
 **Using Base Python** \
 I chose to use libraries that are available in base python for this game.
-This served firstly to reduce the setup time to get everything up and running.
+This served firstly to reduce the setup time to get everything up and running, and secondly to avoid any issues with installing third-party libraries on different operating systems.

 **Functional Approach** \
 Python is a multi-paradigm programming language, allowing for the use of both object oriented and functional programming (I am less familiar with procedural and imperative programming, but python allows for these paradigms as well).
 I chose to use a mostly functional approach to build the tic tac toe game, which is the paradigm that I am most comfortable with.

-**Using Hash Functions for Information Storage** \
+**Using Hash Tables for Information Storage** \
 Wherever I could I chose to use sets and dictionaries for data that stored multiple pieces of information, and that I called on frequently.
 This allowed for `if x in y` and `dict[key]` searches to be completed in O(1) time, rather than O(n) time for lists or tuples.
 With so few options for tic tac toe, this probably wouldn't make much difference in practical terms.
 However, I have found that it makes a huge difference in analysis run time for very large data sets (which I have used in bioinformatics analysis).

 Sets also have the added benefit of allowing for easy identification of the number of unique values contained within an iterable, which I used to identify if win conditions were met in the game.